Punahou Regency

 No analysis available

-The public remarks clearly identify the building as fully insured, which matches the walls-in/full building insurance definition.
-This is explicit and repeated enough to support a very high-confidence true value.
+The public remarks directly identify the building as fully insured, matching the required walls-in or comprehensive building insurance definition.
+This explicit statement supports a high-confidence true value.

 No analysis available